 Ease of use

-Website builders are typically easier to use compared to WordPress.
+Website builders have a softer learning curve compared to WordPress.
 Although both offer a GUI, they are designed to serve different purposes.
-Both platforms are suitable for beginners, but once you get used to WordPress, you can do heaps more with the CMS than with a site building tool.
+Both platforms are suitable for beginners, but once you get used to WordPress, you can do heaps more with the CMS than with a site-building tool.

-WordPress features are essentially limitless since they can be easily expanded with the use of plugins.
+With WordPress, the sky is the limit, since advanced features can be easily expanded with the use of free and paid plugins.

 This is rarely the case with website builders.
 Even excellent builder providers don’t have the capacity for expansion when compared to WordPress.
 Their focus is on ease of use, which means all options have to be essential and straightforward.